 Insurance assessments include reviews of risks based on weather, crime and other hazards to home values.
 Business maps are an excellent way to visualize actual property values and risks by claim or asset, and then roll those risks up into area-based risk portfolios.
 Use business maps to explore insurance risks by area, demographic category, and human activity.

-In addition to risk analysis, insurance business apply MBO territory alignment tools towards field claims management.
+In addition to risk analysis, insurance business apply Map Business Online territory alignment tools towards field claims management.
 Claims territory mapping helps balance adjuster workloads and track progress overall.

 Further, insurance companies use aerial imagery, including drone collected imagery, to monitor site work and remediation contractor activity.
 Drones can come pretty close to providing real-time awareness to busy claims adjusting organizations.
 Map Business Online can be used to track those drone collected portfolios.
 Contact us to explore how your insurance company can say it with a business map.